 From junior athletes, to adult and to the pros, athletes have these doubtful moments-- these ‘afraid’ moments.
 And playing ‘unsure’ in sport is NOT exclusive to tennis players.
 It happens to golfers, NBA players, racecar drivers, etc.

-This image (below) marks the point where we could visible see Bethanie adjust and tap her reservoir of tennis confidence to resume playing UNAFRAID tennis with Lucie:
+This image (below) marks the point where we could visibly see Bethanie adjust and tap her reservoir of tennis confidence to resume playing UNAFRAID tennis with Lucie:

 Why does this happen to all levels of athletes in all sports?
 I really don’t know because here’s a shocker: I’m NOT a psychiatrist!
 But I know my personal unsure moments happened when I was in junior tennis.
 My mom watched me play some tentative matches (knowing I was the better athlete on court) but stood back and let me find my own truths to the mental and emotional side of tennis, and life.